Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 ParaView now supports a 19-node-pyramid (`vtkTriQuadraticPyramid`) element.
 This new cell type is included as an option in the **UnstructuredCellTypes** source.

+## Additional example data files

+ParaView 5.10.0 installers now include many more example datasets.
+A netCDF example with sea surface temperature has been added.
+VTK legacy and XML examples have also been added, including both structured and unstructured datasets.
+Some of these datasets are parallel and/or time-dependent examples.

 # Rendering enhancements

 ## Render View background color